c0dewriter/include/README.md

 Motivation
 =====================
-It's hard, at least for me, to refactor **everything** without breaking some.
+Refactoring **everything** without breaking some is hard.
-[@include](https://github.com/c0dewriter/include-nodejs) is a lightweight, small, and simple module designed solely to make importing local libraries easy and, most importantly, flexible in case it's ever needed.
+[@include](https://www.npmjs.com/package/include-nodejs) is a lightweight, small, and convenient module designed solely to make importing local libraries easy and, most importantly, flexible in case it's ever needed.
 Imagine having the following `lib` directory at version 0.2:
 ```bash